salrashid123/oauth2/README.md

 tpm2_evictcontrol -C o -c rsa2.ctx 0x81008005
 ```

-If the rsa key on the handle is associated with a ServiceAccount, you can initialize the client but you need to specify the PCR values:
+Then in code, you can you can initialize the client but you need to specify the PCR values first:

 - External